MetPX/sarracenia/docs/source/Contribution/Development.rst

 Planned by 2022/04/11:

- * main will be merged from (version 3) development, so the default version for new work is sr3.
+ * stable will be merged from (version 3) development, so the default version for new work is sr3.

- * launchpad has recipes to produce metpx-sr3 packages from the main branch.
+ * launchpad has recipes to produce metpx-sr3 packages from the stable branch.